 This release delivers new features both in the core Unreal Engine, and in the additional toolsets like Datasmith that are part of the free Unreal Studio beta.
 No matter what your industry, there’s something for everyone.
 So let’s take a look at some of the highlights.

-Real-time ray tracing (Early Access)Unreal Engine 4.22 harnesses the power of NVIDIA’s RTX graphics and Microsoft’s DirectX Raytracing (DXR) framework, so you can easily achieve subtle, authentic effects that contribute to the realism of your scene, like physically accurate reflections, soft shadows from area lights, ambient occlusion, translucency, Sky Light illumination, and image-based lighting.
+Real-time ray tracing (Beta)Unreal Engine 4.22 harnesses the power of NVIDIA’s RTX graphics and Microsoft’s DirectX Raytracing (DXR) framework, so you can easily achieve subtle, authentic effects that contribute to the realism of your scene, like physically accurate reflections, soft shadows from area lights, ambient occlusion, translucency, Sky Light illumination, and image-based lighting.

 The first game engine to ship with support for DXR, Unreal Engine lets you selectively ray trace only the passes that benefit from it and use the faster rasterizer for others.
 Unlike non-hybrid solutions, this enables you to get the quality and ease of use of a ray tracer, and still achieve blazing fast—up to real-time—rendering speeds.

 “When you are working with clients where design, finish, and materials matter, visual accuracy is a must,” says Miikka Rosendahl, Founder & CEO at Zoan, a VR studio focused on user experiences, and an early tester of the technology during the preview release period.
 “Ray tracing technology allows them to instantly visualize their space or building with lifelike real light and reflections.”

 Datasmith improvementsWe’re constantly working to extend and improve Datasmith, our data translation and optimization framework, and this release is no exception.
 Now you can enjoy better fidelity and minimized rework.